Adidas 1

-The Adidas_1 was a running shoe made by German multinational corporation Adidas, introduced in early 2005.
-It was the second general consumer sneaker to incorporate a computer (the Adidas 'Micropacer' had been the first in 1984).
-The shoe was ahead of its time and a brand statement quickly followed by the introduction of an improved generation shortly after the release of the original shoes, which was called Intelligence Level 1.1.
+The Adidas 1 was a running shoe made by German multinational corporation Adidas, introduced in early 2005.
+It was the second general consumer sneaker to incorporate a computer, after the Adidas 'Micropacer' in 1984.
 The shoe was later discontinued and later followed by the Adidas_1 basketball shoe, introduced in 2006.

 Overview

 Requiring three years of development prior to release, the shoe adjusted itself after four strikes stride, using a motor in the middle of the sole.
 The motor turned a screw, which in turn lengthened or shortens a cable, changing the compression characteristics of the heel pad.

-The shoe typically costs $250 in the U.S at launch.
+The shoe retailed for $250 in the U.S. at launch.
 The changes were guided by a sensor in the heel, which determined how much the heel was compressed on each stride.
 The shoe was battery-powered, and lasted for approximately 100 hours of running.

 On 25 November 2005, Adidas released a new version of the Adidas 1.
 There was an increased range of cushioning and a new motor with 153% more torque in the IL 1.1 upgrade.